terrywbradyC9/AlmaInventory/README.md

 - Obtain a login for the Alma Developer Network
 - Create a Read-only API key for the Bib API
 - Copy `local.prop.template` to `local.prop`
+  - For production deployment, save this file to a location that is not web accessible.
+  - The path to this file is set in a separate property file.
 - Add your api key to `local.prop`

 ### Pre-requisites (Docker)